-Cash equivalents comprise repurchase agreements that mature daily.
+For fiscal years ended June 30, 2020, and 2019 cash equivalents include repurchase agreements that mature daily.
 Securities utilized in repurchase agreements are subject to additional restrictions designed to limit the Trust's exposure to risk and ensure the safety of the investment.
 The Trust invests excess operating cash in repurchase agreements which are collateralized by U.S. Government backed securities with the Trust's bank.
 The fair value, plus accrued income, of securities utilized as collateral in repurchase agreements must be at least 102 percent of the value of the repurchase agreement, plus accrued income.
-At June 30, 2019, the Trust had \$46.4 million of repurchase agreements in cash equivalents, which represent approximately 3.0% of the Trust's total assets and net position.
+At June 30, 2020 and 2019, the Trust had \$218.6 million and \$46.4 million of repurchase agreements in cash equivalents, which represent approximately 9.21% and 3.0% of the Trust's total assets and net position, respectively.

-As of June 30, 2019, investment securities for the Trust were registered and held by the custodian in the name of the Trust for the benefit of the investment pools and were not exposed to custodial credit risk.
+As of June 30, 2020, and 2019, investment securities for the Trust were registered and held by the custodian in the name of the Trust for the benefit of the investment pools and were not exposed to custodial credit risk.

 Interest Rate Risk - Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in interest rates.
 The Trust manages the risk for the VIP 1-3 Year Bond Fund using the effective duration methodology.
-The VIP Liquidity Fund is reported on the following page based on the segmented time distribution as the investments held are not as exposed to interest rate risk as those of longer durations.
+The VIP Liquidity Pool is reported based on the segmented time distribution as the investments held are not as exposed to interest rate risk as those of longer durations.